rohityadavcloud/monkeybox/README.md

 virtual network's bridge name `virbrX`may be different and it does not matter as long as you've a NAT-enabled virtual network in 172.20.0.0/16.

+Note: you need to setup virtual networking only once.

 ## Using MonkeyBox Appliance

 Build or download pre-built monkey box appliance and import them as VMs using